 Camp Huntington participants can empty their recycle bins at two stations.
 One is located in the kitchen, the cook or cook's assistant can help you find it, and the other is located in the Utility Room behind the His and Hers bathroom complex.
 Separate the recyclables into the proper bins and replace your bin to its original location.

 Participants will bring trash from their rooms and any common areas that they used to the dumpster.
 The Antlers dumpster is located in the Main Lodge parking lot and Camp Huntington's dumpster is situated behind the dining hall.

 A.) Smoking Policy

 As an extension of SUNY Cortland we follow and abide by all policies described in the College Handbook.
 Section 270.04 explains the smoking policy.
-Smoking is prohibited in all buildings at Raquette Lake.
-Red "butt cans" are in designated smoking areas at both facilities.
+SUNY Cortland is a smoke and tobacco free environment.

 B.) Alcohol and Drug Policy

 Students attending classes, coursework, club or organizational outings at Raquette Lake are prohibited from bringing, consuming or distributing alcohol and/or drugs.
 Group leaders, professors or directors of the facilities at Raquette Lake may be contacted for further clarification.

 The alcohol and drug policy may be found in Chapter 360 of the College Handbook.